Our Courses

 Photo of urban highway overpassesWhat to Expect in This Class:

 This course takes the Urban Center as its focus in order to better understand the many complexities of the culture of city life over time in America.
 The City will also be looked upon as a metaphor for social change, public life, conflict, order, and the history in which we create and engage.
 The city is a social, cultural, historical, and political phenomenon that changes as quickly as societies may “naturally” shift.
-We might look at urban renewal, architecture, immigrant diasporic identities, the culture of city labor, gentrification, suburbanization, the arts, and urban sprawl, paying close attention to wealth, poverty, crime, homelessness, family, and class.
+We might look at urban renewal, architecture, immigration, gentrification, suburbanization, the arts, and urban sprawl, paying close attention to wealth, poverty, and crime.
 Course concepts will be demonstrated through lectures, readings, multi-media presentations, and library research. **PLEASE NOTE: You may be required to make weekly visits to a city while enrolled in this class.**

 SOC 268: You Are What You Eat: Food In Society – 5 credits